Databasin-AI/.github/profile/README.md

 ## Connect With Us

 We're excited to have you here!
 Feel free to explore our repositories, open issues, or submit pull requests to help improve our tools.
+If you want to know more about the Databasin platform, please feel free to  [Contact Us](https://databasin.ai/contact-us) on our website.